Antberro/6.835-Final-Project/README.md

 node server.js
 ```
 This will start the backend server on your machine.
 In Chrome go to http://localhost:8000.
 Give the browser permission to access the microphone and enjoy!

+Note that the system is not currently tested on other browsers (e.g., Firefox, Safari) and thus may not work on them.

 # File Breakdown
 * server.js